 These depths provide a general profile for the historical archaeological layers.
 Features and structures will be cut in to and extend deeper into the natural soils.
 Examples include wells, cellars, drains, cisterns, cesspits and backfilled or reclaimed natural creeks.
 In Areas 1 and 2, the natural soils also have potential to contain Aboriginal archaeological objects and features extending to depths of 200-300mm below historical archaeological layers.
-In Area 3, the natural soils may contain Aboriginal archaeological objects and features up to 500mm below historical archaeological layers.
+In Area 3, the natural soils may contain Aboriginal archaeological archaeol